zulamit/zwallet/docs/getting-started/first-account.md

 ![Backup](img/IMG_0036.PNG)

-1. Your backup are the 24 words in the top box.
+1. Your backup is the 24 words in the top box.
 You must keep these words in a safe place.
 The order of the words is important.
 2. For your convenience, the app can show you a QR code for your seed phrase when you press the icon next to the box.